Maia Kobabe

-Life and career

-Kobabe graduated with an MFA in Comics from California College of the Arts.
-Kobabe's work features themes of "identity, sexuality, anti-fascism, fairy tales and homesickness."
+Maia Kobabe (/ˈmaɪə koʊˌbeɪb/, born 1989) is an American cartoonist and author who wrote the memoir Gender Queer: A Memoir (2019).
+Kobabe's work features themes of "identity, sexuality, anti-fascism, fairy tales and homesickness".

+Education

+Kobabe was one of the first students enrolled in the Master of Fine Arts in Comics program at California College of the Arts, and graduated in 2015.

+Career

 Kobabe's graphic nonfiction work has been featured in The Nib, The Press Democrat, and SF Weekly, among other publications.